 Healing Emotionally from Miscarriage

 Miscarriage is never easy.
 You may be left with a strong longing to get pregnant again, right away.
 It is important to give your body, mind and spirit time to adjust, process and heal from this intense situation.
 Talk to your partner about what you are going through.
 I am sure your partner is feeling down as well, and may benefit from healthy communication about their feelings.
 Let your body heal naturally.
 Support it with extra rest and nourishment by eating whole, iron rich foods!
 Take time to get some extra sleep.
 Seek counseling if necessary.
-We have a great group of women at our Natural Fertility Community, many of which have experienced miscarriage as well.
-This community has been a source of support to many women on their fertility journey.
-Be patient and kind to yourself, know that the cause of miscarriages are usually natural selection through proper functions in the body.
+Be patient and kind to yourself, know that the cause of miscarriages are usually natural selection through proper function in the body.
 Don’t give up hope!
 More often than not, you will go on to have a successful, healthy pregnancy!